I have been a writer for well over half a century and a teacher of writing for almost as long.

 It was a happy accident that, at this particular point in my development, I encountered two astonishing works by two writers who happened to be women.
 Up to that point, with the exception of Louisa May Alcott and Margaret Mitchell, I had read almost no fiction by women.
 I’d read most of Dickens and all of Stevenson and Dumas pere et fils; I’d read Verne’s extraordinary voyages and works by Cervantes and Swift and Thackeray and Homer, but no women.
 At that time, I don’t think this was something I had consciously taken note of, but now, having read these two short stories, I thought: what else is out there that I have not found yet?
 Who are the other women who write fiction?

 I found it.
 Them.
 I found Betty Smith’s “A Tree Grows in Brooklyn” a bildungsroman fully as powerful and tender as anything by Thomas Wolfe (whose work I also devoured).
 I found Isak Dinesen and Olive Schreiner, Sigrid Undset and Doris Lessing, Elizabeth Goudge and Rumer Godden, Marcia Davenport and Flannery O’Connor and Katherine Mansfield and Katherine Anne Porter.
 I found Willa Cather again, this time in “Neighbour Rosicky,” the story of a Czech famer in Nebraska, a story that is really a novel in brief, told with such graceful economy and pertinent detail that it encompasses Anton Rosicky’s life and world, leaving nothing essential out.
-(I have learned much from Cather over the years, mostly from studying her short fiction.)
+I have learned much from Cather over the years.
+I found Nadine Gordimer and Mary McCarthy and Joanna Russ and Ursula LeGuin.

 I found also much to learn from Dorothy L. Sayers and Agatha Christie, Josephine Tey and Ngaio Marsh, as well as John D. MacDonald and James M. Cain.
 To examine the writing of a good mystery story is fully as educational a process as the exegesis of a Shakespeare play or a passage from Genesis.

 Speaking of Genesis, I am indebted as a writer also to the Hebrew Bible.
 I encountered those stories first in Sunday School, retold and explicated for their theological worth When I came to read them for myself as story, I discovered how remarkable these characters and their situations are: love, hate, lust, jealousy, betrayal; redemption swirl through these books.
-The people in them are recognizable across the millennia: Abraham, caught between a jealous wife and his obligations to his concubine Hagar, mother of his firstborn son–and his obedience to his God; Jacob the smooth and sly, escaping the rage of his betrayed brother only to be tricked in turn by his uncle Laban; Joseph, spoiled son of an indulgent father, bringing upon himself his brothers’ jealous revenge.
-And the women: Sarah the jealous, Hagar the desperate, Rebekah who helps her favorite son steal his twin’s birthright, Leah and Rachel, the unwanted wife and the one who was wanted perhaps too much.
+The people in them are recognizable across the millennia: Abraham, caught between an aging wife’s demands and his obligations to his concubine Hagar, mother of his firstborn son–and, stronger than both, his obedience to his God; Jacob the smooth and sly, escaping the rage of his betrayed brother only to be tricked in turn by his uncle Laban; Joseph, spoiled son of an indulgent father, bringing upon himself his brothers’ sibling rivalry and revenge.
+And the women: Sarah the jealous, Hagar the desperate, Rebekah who helps her favorite son steal his twin’s birthright, Leah and Rachel, the unwanted wife and the one who was wanted perhaps too much

-All of these stories and more have formed and informed me and my writing: Andersen’s fairy tales and Andrew Lang’s colored fairy books; Howard Pyle’s retellings of King Arthur and Robin Hood; Tolkien’s Middle-Earth; Greek and Roman and Norse myth; Dickens’s cast of thousands; Steinbeck; Faulkner; Ralph Ellison and Richard Wright and James Baldwin.
+All of these stories and more have formed and informed me and my writing: Andersen’s fairy tales and Andrew Lang’s colored fairy books; Howard Pyle’s retellings of King Arthur and Robin Hood; Tolkien’s Middle-Earth; Greek and Roman and Norse myth; Dickens’s cast of thousands; Steinbeck (oh, Steinbeck, my hero, who gave us Tom Joan and Mack and the boys; George and Lenny; Suzy and Doc and Casey and the Trasks, the latter straight out of Genesis again—and Lee, their servant/savior); Faulkner; Ralph Ellison and Richard Wright and James Baldwin.
 Everything I read up to the age of seventeen (and, of course, since, but in a different way) has become part of me as a person and a writer, for good or ill.
 I am enmeshed in a web of words and images, emotions and ideas that others have spun and from which I took, over fifty years ago, the idea that I could do the same.

 I could go on like this for ages, but I will stop here for now.
 The writer is forever indebted to her predecessors, of course.
 I hope to keep on acknowledging my debt and those to whom I owe continued homage.